What to Do After CA: 10 Best Career Paths, Courses & Tips

 Responsibilities

-1. As a forensic auditor, you will be responsible for conducting investigations into financial crimes and fraud.
+1. As a forensic auditor, you will conduct investigations into financial crimes and fraud.

-2. Forensic auditors review financial data and analyse accounting records to identify patterns or anomalies that may indicate fraudulent activity.
+2. Forensic auditors review financial data and analyze accounting records to identify patterns or anomalies that may indicate fraudulent activity.

 6. Consultancy